 The Supreme Court confirmed that Bayh-Dole’s contracting requirements apply only after an invention becomes a subject invention.
 There’s not even a matter of “non-compliance” for a small business or nonprofit if it doesn’t have any “backup” mechanism by which inventors report inventions anyway, and the organization takes ownership of them to turn them into subject inventions.

 We can see, then, why the (f)(2) requirement is as it is.
-When a contractor complies with (f)(2), it turns inventors into contractors, and because the inventors own their inventions, those inventions become subject inventions, and so come within the scope of Bayh-Dole’s definition of subject invention–but now not under the inventor patent rights clause authorized by 35 USC 202(d) rather than the standard contractor patent rights clause required by 35 USC 202(c) and implemented at 37 CFR 401.14(a).
+When a contractor complies with (f)(2), it turns inventors into contractors, and because the inventors own their inventions, those inventions become subject inventions, and so come within the scope of Bayh-Dole’s definition of subject invention–but now not under the inventor patent rights clause authorized by 35 USC 202(d) (when a prime contractor does not elect to retain title) but rather under the standard contractor patent rights clause required by 35 USC 202(c) and implemented at 37 CFR 401.9.
 The (f)(2) requirement gives federal agencies a direct relationship with each inventor–subject to a patent rights clause specific to inventors.
 Within that relationship, it is reasonable to direct inventors to report subject inventions through their employers, so that employers have an opportunity to identify those inventions to which they may have an ownership claim independent of any federal funding agreements.

 But here’s the strangeness.
 No-one complies with this (f)(2) requirement.
 I’ve never seen any university or company comply.
 Instead, organizations create policies that demand assignment of all inventions, and claim that this demand renders (f)(2)’s written agreement requirement moot.
 They are wrong, of course, but that’s how the “law” has operated for three decades–Bayh-Dole, the law regarding a contract that everyone must use but no-one complies with.
 The new assignment requirement introduced into (f)(2) by NIST in 2018 means that any prior contractor requirements to assign are displaced by the federal requirement presented by (f)(2)’s assignment provision.
 An organization cannot rely on its own requirements to assign–it has to comply with the new assignment rule, which is a matter of federal contracting, not state-enforced contracting.